|

 slightly detunes the strings.
 Your technique can create

-trills, dive bombs, ghost bending and other effect
+trills, dive bombs, ghost bending, and other effect

 sounds.
 Vibrato bar "kings" include Dimebag